John Lydgate: Career

 Having literary ambitions (he was an admirer of Geoffrey Chaucer and a friend to his son, Thomas) he sought and obtained patronage for his literary work at the courts of Henry IV of England, Henry V of England and Henry VI of England.
-His patrons included, amongst many others, the mayor and aldermen of London, the chapter of St. Paul's Cathedral, Richard de Beauchamp, 13th Earl of Warwick and Henry V and VI.
+His patrons included, amongst many others, the mayor and aldermen of London, the chapter of St Paul's Cathedral, Richard de Beauchamp, 13th Earl of Warwick and Henry V and VI.
 His main supporter from 1422 was Humphrey, Duke of Gloucester.

 In 1423 Lydgate was made prior of Hatfield Broad Oak, Essex.
 He soon resigned the office to concentrate on his travels and writing.
 He was a prolific writer of poems, allegories, fables and romances.
 His most famous works were his longer and more moralistic Troy Book (1412–20), a 30,000 line translation of the Latin prose narrative by Guido delle Colonne, Historia destructionis Troiae, the Siege of Thebes which was translated from a French prose redaction of the Roman de Thebes and the Fall of Princes.
-The Fall of Princes (1431-8), is the last and longest of Lydgate's works.
+The Fall of Princes (1431–8), is the last and longest of Lydgate's works.

 Of his more accessible poems, most were written in the first decade of the fifteenth century in a Chaucerian vein: The Complaint of the Black Knight (originally called A Complaynt of a Loveres Lyfe and modelled on Chaucer's The Book of the Duchess); The Temple of Glas (indebted to The House of Fame); The Floure of Curtesy (like the Parlement of Foules, a Valentine's Day Poem); and the allegorical Reason and Sensuality.

-His short poems tend to be the best; as he grew older his poems grew progressively longer, and it is regarding Lydgate's later poetry that Joseph Ritson's harsh characterization of him is based: 'A voluminous, prosaick and drivelling monk'.
+As he grew older, his poems grew progressively longer, and it is regarding Lydgate's later poetry that Joseph Ritson's harsh characterisation of him is based: 'A voluminous, prosaick and drivelling monk'.
 Similarly, one twentieth-century historian has described Lydgate's verse as "banal".

 At one time, the long allegorical poem The Assembly of Gods was attributed to him, but the work is now considered anonymous.
 Lydgate was also believed to have written London Lickpenny, a well-known satirical work; however, his authorship of this piece has been thoroughly discredited.
 He also translated the poems of Guillaume de Deguileville into English.

-In his later years he lived and probably died at the monastery of Bury St. Edmunds.
-At some point in his life he returned to the village of his birth and added his signature and a coded message in a graffito onto a wall at St Mary's Church, Lidgate, discovered as recently as 2014.
+In his later years he lived and probably died at Bury St Edmunds Abbey.
+At some point in his life he returned to the village of his birth and added his signature and a coded message in a graffito onto a wall at St Mary's Church, Lidgate, discovered in 2014.